 BC: (2.2.6.c.2) Ongoing audits of ability to provide registry services should be conducted and issues discovered should be measured and tracked.
 [May relate to 2.11.1 Registry System Testing.]

 GAC: (General Comment) The GAC believes the Applicant evaluation and RSP pre-approval process should include consideration of potential security threats.
 Such consideration should include using tools such as ICANN’s DAAR to identify any potential security risks (and affiliated data) associated with an application.
 [May be applicable to 2.7.6 Security and Stability and 2.7.7 Applicant Reviews]

+To the extent that the Working Group adopts the notion that all RSPs are evaluated in the same manner using the same processes (except the Pre-approval process happens earlier in time, then all evaluation requirements should be referred to applicable sections (eg., 2.7.6 Security & Stability and 2.7.7 Applicant Reviews)

 Parking lot